Ride dividend stocks for a regular return

 A dividend is a distribution of earnings to the shareholder, usually as money or stock, but it also takes other forms.
 It is sent quarterly or annually by the company's board of directors.

 While high-flying growth stocks may afford you an opportunity to make money on the quick, there's also risk that the company can implode, leaving you with nothing.
 That's not to say a dividend-paying company won't slash its dividend.
-After all, most big banks did that last year, though they usually have the competitive lead, cash and the ability to withstand market gyrations.
+After all, most big banks did that a couple of years ago, though they usually have the competitive lead, cash and the ability to withstand market gyrations.

 Dividend stocks not created equal

 The dividend payout ratio is the percentage of earnings paid out in cash.
 In general, the higher the payout ratio, the more mature the company.
-Electric and telephone utilities tend to have the highest payout ratios, whereas fast-growing companies usually reinvest all earnings and pay no dividends.
+Electric and telephone utilities tend to have high payout ratios, whereas fast-growing companies usually reinvest all earnings and pay no dividends.

 But not all dividend-paying companies are created equal.
 Some have low dividend yields of 2 percent to 3 percent of earnings while others pay a higher yield of 5 percent to 7 percent.
 In a class of its own are those dividend stocks that pay a double-digit yield.
 With the latter group, the reward is bigger, but the chance that the dividend will get cut is also greater.